 This course is suited to: experienced massage practitioners and bodyworkers who want to extend their repertoire; complete beginners exploring massage with a view to work or simply to practice with family and friends.

-Participants will learn a complete one and a quarter hour routine suited to general practice with healthy patients.
+Participants will learn a complete seventy five minute routine suited to general practice with healthy patients.

 The course includes work on practitioner posture, breathing, rhythm, self-awareness, attention and concentration.
 The aim is to develop a style of massage as beneficial to the giver as to the receiver.